Insurance Fraud Division Crackdown

 • Falsifying or overstating an injury sustained in a car accident — or even faking the accident — to achieve a large settlement or award.

-• Staging an automobile accident which results in an inflated injury claim.
+• Staging an automobile accident that results in an inflated injury claim.

 • Drawing accident and health insurance benefits because of exaggerated or even fabricated injuries or illness.